2017 Armenia Global Money Week

 - 17th of March

-Students who are a part of the Junior Achievement’s (JA) group in Armenia participated in Aflatoun’s Global Skype calls on March 17 where they connected with students from Colegio Santa Eulalia in Portugal.
+Students who were a part of the Junior Achievement’s (JA) group in Armenia participated in Aflatoun’s Global Skype calls on March 17 where they connected with students from Colegio Santa Eulalia in Portugal.
 Aflatoun Day was celebrated globally on the last day of Global Money Week.
 The Armenian and Portuguese students loved chatting to each other about their respective entrepreneurial activities.
 The Armenian students showed off their self-made creative mobile phone accessories and shared that they raised approximately 300 euros by selling them.
 They explained that the money will be used for school excursions.
 The Portuguese students talked about their school garden which they harvest for fresh vegetables which they sell to the community (parents, teachers and other children).

 JA Armenia also conducted enterprise activities in various schools through Global Money Week.
 The youngsters in the JA program used social and financial enterprises to raise funds for peers with specific needs or for their school.